ChiyuCC/sequence-breaking-ff6/README.md

 -   First of all, ride the chocobo to Narshe
     -   Now that you're here, you could already grab the Cursed Shield if you want to
     -   Refrain from recruiting Mog or Umaro, as this would make you lose them permanently in a while!
--   Enter Alvis' house in Narshe to change party members
+-   Enter Alvis' house, where you'll be able to change your party members by talking to Cyan
 -   Make a party of Celes and Edgar
     -   Take note that although you can't see him in the menu, Locke will be forced into your party as well
+    -   Depending on what party slots are occupied, he will be able to participate in battles though
     -   Because we need room for Gau (and Setzer later on), there's no room for any other party members
 -   We're going to do yet another (slightly long) Airship Glitch
 -   Go back to the world map and **save** once more